Skip to content

 2. Deploy Workers: Uploads API endpoints to Cloudflare Workers

-3. Deploy UI: Uploads Login UI and Admin UI to Cloudflare Pages
+3. Deploy UI Workers: Uploads Login UI and Admin UI workers

 5. Upload Secrets: Stores encryption keys securely